jirispilka/CTGViewer/doc/index.rst

 CTGViewer documentation
 =======================

-The CTGViewer a simple software used to display cardiotocography (CTG) records -- fetal heart rate and uterine contractions together with a clinical information.
+The CTGViewer is a software used to display cardiotocography (CTG) records -- fetal heart rate and uterine contractions together with a clinical information.
 It allows to easily browse directory of CTG files (e.g. the CTU-UHB cardiotographic database).